Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Zeek/zeekinfo.md

 - Ability to detect complex threats.
 - It has a scripting language and supports event correlation.
 - Easy to read logs.
+  - Well structured and tab-seperated ASCII files (requires some effort to read)

 # Common Use Cases:
 - Network monitoring.